Buildforce/Olingo-odata4-jpa-processorOld/jpa-tutorial/Tutorials/SpecialTopics/4-3-ServerDrivenPaging.md

 - Number of parallel processed request on a server instance
 - ...

 This makes a general implementation impossible.
 Instead of that a hook implementation can be provided.
-This hook has to implement interface [`com.sap.olingo.jpa.processor.core.api.JPAODataPagingProvider`](https://github.com/SAP/olingo-jpa-processor-v4/blob/develop/jpa/odata-jpa-processor/src/main/java/com/sap/olingo/jpa/processor/core/api/JPAODataPagingProvider.java), which contains two methods `getFirstPage` and `getNextPage`. `getFirstPage` is called in case a query does not contain a `$skiptoken`.
+This hook has to implement interface [`nl.buildforce.sequoia.jpa.processor.core.api.JPAODataPagingProvider`](https://github.com/SAP/olingo-jpa-processor-v4/blob/develop/jpa/odata-jpa-processor/src/main/java/com/sap/olingo/jpa/processor/core/api/JPAODataPagingProvider.java), which contains two methods `getFirstPage` and `getNextPage`. `getFirstPage` is called in case a query does not contain a `$skiptoken`.
 It either returns an instance of `JPAODataPage`, so only a subset of the requested entities will be returned, or null and all entities are returned.
 If a request has a `$skiptoken` method `getNextPage` is called.
 If this method does not return a `JPAODataPage` instance, a _410, "Gone"_, exception is raised.

-To get started we want to use `com.sap.olingo.jpa.processor.core.api.example.JPAExamplePagingProvider` as our paging provider.
+To get started we want to use `nl.buildforce.sequoia.jpa.processor.core.api.example.JPAExamplePagingProvider` as our paging provider.
 As all requests would need to share the same provider instance we have to add it to the service context, which means we have to adopt the `Listener` implementation.

 The constructor of `JPAExamplePagingProvider` takes two parameter.
 On the one hand the buffer size, which describes how many pages a cache inside the paging provider holds, and on the other hand a map that holds the page size for some chosen entity sets.
 First of all we want to create a constant for the buffer size:
 ```Java